 Make your donation count with our ReStores

-Why should Habitat HM’s ReStores be your thrift store of choice?
+Why should Habitat HMD’s ReStores be your thrift store of choice?

 Beyond the mechanics of a thrift store’s operations and how your donation helps, we’re sure you’re interested in what you can find in a ReStore.
 A big part of the thrift store shopping appeal is its treasure-hunting character.
 At our ReStores, with countless items arriving daily and even more flying off our shelves, you never know what hidden gems you might find.

 Similar to traditional thrift stores, our ReStores offer a range of household items (small pieces of furniture, décor, knick-knacks, etc.), but we don’t just stop there.
 We receive individual gently-used donations and brand-new corporate donations of appliances, large furniture pieces and sets, lighting, windows and doors, dishware, books, activities and many more items.
 Stop by today to see what we have before it’s gone!

 High-quality items at cheap prices

 Every item that comes through our doors is inspected before it goes on the shelf to ensure we’re selling only quality items.
 We set our price points at a fraction of their retail value so we can bring you the most affordable prices.

 We’ve discussed how your purchase through the ReStore supports Habitat HMD’s operations, but how do we actually help our community?

 Here’s a look at the build projects we’re currently working on.
 These homes are located within the Halton and Mississauga regions so that our impact stays local.
 Create change within your community so that we see the benefits (like $175,000 in benefits to our community per home built).

 For a small contribution, our wonderful team of volunteers will ensure your purchase makes it home safely.
 This means no scratches to your purchase, no damage to your car from trying to squeeze the item in and no injury to you from struggling to lift a heavy load.